belifkutlu/belifkutlu/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I graduated from Yıldız Technical University, faculty of art and design, interactive media design program in July 2021..\
-🌱 &nbsp;I'm on track for learning more about Javascript, UI/UX Design, and React.\
+🌱 &nbsp;I'm on track for learning more about Javascript, UI/UX Design and React.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Video-editing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at belifkutlu@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1urfCUEfzvjwhgDlkkBwyLfx9jfufMxX2/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <img align= "right" width= "240" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>

 ### 🛠 &nbsp;Tech Stack